 During this session, you will:

-• Work with the PRC team to print and organize your records chronologically
+- Work with staff to print and organize your records

 ✔ A fully organized binder of your child’s special education documents